 The field of nursing is booming, and the demand for nurses is high.
 To be a nurse, you need a good mix of compassion and scientific, medical knowledge.
 You will experience one to two years at Wayne State building a solid foundation in health- and medical-related courses, then transfer to a professional school to complete your nursing degree.
-Or you can remain at Wayne State College for all four years and achieve your undergraduate degree with the major of your choice, then pursue nursing through an accredited, accelerated nursing program.
+Or you can remain at WSC for all four years and achieve your undergraduate degree with the major of your choice, then pursue nursing through an accredited, accelerated nursing program.
 A graduate degree can follow after earning your BSN.
-Recommended majors at WSC are biology and/or chemistry, if in residence at Wayne State College for all four years.
+Recommended majors at WSC are biology and/or chemistry, if in residence at WSC for four years.
 As a nurse, you’ll be trained for a nursing career in hospitals, clinics, emergency management, or even mission work.

 Percent of recent WSC graduates employed or in graduate school